 The Prime Minister Pitt is depicted as Death from the New Testament Book of Revelation.
 A band around his head reads 'DESTRUCTION' and, flaming sword in hand, he rides his white Hanoverian steed, all powerful, over his political opponents and herds of swine.

 The identification of Pitt with Death allows Gillray to make fun of his notoriously emaciated figure.
 In a cartoon from 1792, which also alludes to the Book of Revelation, the cartoonist dubs him 'The Bottomless Pitt', a reference to the Prime Minister's unfeasibly skinny buttocks.
-A roughly contemporary stoneware medallion in the Fitzwilliam, left [PER.C.2-1922], which was probably modelled by the great neo-classical sculptor John Flaxman, provides a more dignified image of the statesman, but we can recognise at once the long neck and pointed nose that are such features of Gillray's Death figure.
+A roughly contemporary stoneware medallion in the Fitzwilliam, below [PER.C.2-1922], which was probably modelled by the great neo-classical sculptor John Flaxman, provides a more dignified image of the statesman, but we can recognise at once the long neck and pointed nose that are such features of Gillray's Death figure.

 Skinny though the cheeks of Pitt's bottom may have been, they are shown here being kissed by the fat lips of a goblin-like George, Prince of Wales, identifiable by the motto 'Ich Dien' ('I serve'), and the three ostrich feathers on his crown.
 The Prince, who would become George IV in 1820, holds up a scroll on which we read the words 'Provision for the Millennium £250,000 per annum'.
 During the war with France, while taxes in England rose sharply, the Prince maintained a lavish, not to say gross, state-funded lifestyle.

 Behind Pitt, in the fiery slipstream of his horse, a horned figure with a pitchfork and a tartan sash is recognisable as Henry Dundas, the Secretary of State for War.
-This staunch ally of the Prime Minister also appears in another Gillray cartoon, right [P.248-1948], entitled Weird Sisters, Ministers of Darkness, Minions of the Moon.
+This staunch ally of the Prime Minister also appears in another Gillray cartoon, below [P.248-1948], entitled Weird Sisters, Ministers of Darkness, Minions of the Moon.
 It casts Dundas, Pitt and the influential but corrupt lawyer Baron Thurlow as the witches from Shakespeare's Macbeth.
 The face of the mad king, George III, can be seen in the moon above them.

 Also recognisable (left in the centre), with his pointed nose and glasses, is Edmund Burke.
 He had originally been in opposition to the Tories, but his strong aversion to the French Revolution led to his supporting the war against France.
 An unfinished double portrait from c.
-1766 by Joshua Reynolds in the Fitzwilliam, right , shows him as a younger man with Lord Rockingham, Prime Minister between July 1765 and 1766.
+1766 by Joshua Reynolds in the Fitzwilliam, below , shows him as a younger man with Lord Rockingham, Prime Minister between July 1765 and 1766.
 Burke is the figure on the left.

 The back heels of Pitt's stallion kick at a crowd of opposition M.P.s.
 Fat and bearded, a hand clasped in horror to his face, is the Whig leader Charles James Fox, who, of all the English politicians, was the butt of Gillray's most savage caricatures.
 Here he clasps a scroll emblazoned with the word 'PEACE'.
 He drools a red liquid down his front – blood or his beloved port?